wbthomason/wbthomason.github.io/content/fixed/projects.md

 # Personal

+I work on a large number of personal side projects.
+The best/most up to date list can be found at [my Github profile](https://github.com/wbthomason).
+I have highlighted a few projects below.

 [bork][bork]
 : bork has gone through a number of iterations of purpose, but is currently targeted at being a robust, fast, and easy to use AUR helper.
 More to come as I